thanasisn/BBand_LAP/Readme.md

 - We use a dataset of `parquet` files as a database for all measurements and additional data.
 - The `parquet` dataset use one file for each month, this facilitates:
-  - Syncing of the data amongst different computers.
+  - Syncing of the data between different computers.
   - Partial processing when needed without using the dataset function.
 - It should be easy to migrate to a pure database like `duckdb` or `sqlite`.
 - There are some files with extra meta data for the data in the database and the analysis performed.